akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

-How to create a custom entity and the screens to manage it
+How to Create a Custom Entity and the Screens to Manage it
 ==========================================================

-Creating the entity
+Creating the Entity
 -------------------

-As Akeneo relies heavily on standard tool like Doctrine, creating the entity is quite straightforward for any developer with Doctrine experience.
+As Akeneo relies heavily on standard tools like Doctrine, creating the entity is quite straightforward for any developer with Doctrine experience.

 .. code-block:: php